Mohna0310/mohna0310.github.io/index.md

 ## Welcome to Mohna Chakraborty's homepage
 <span style="font-size:1.35em;">
 I am a fourth year Ph.D. student at the Department of Computer Science at Iowa State University.
 I am working as a Research Assistant at the <a href="https://sites.google.com/iastate.edu/qili/publications"> Data Mining and Knowledge Lab</a>.
 My supervisor is <a href="https://sites.google.com/iastate.edu/qili/">Dr. Qi Li</a>.
 Also, I have worked as a Data Science intern at The Home Depot, Epsilon and as Data Analytics intern at Delaware North.
-My research interests are in the domain of information extraction using weak supervision, review analysis, data mining, natural language processing, and machine learning.
+My research interests are in the domain of data mining, natural language processing, and machine learning.
 Through my research, I have contributed several key methods in top conferences and workshops like ACL' 2023, UAI' 2023, SIGKDD' 2022, ESEC/FSE'2021 and workshops like RANLP'2021.</span>

 ## Publications